it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/Member Introduction Search.md

 ## Data Flow and Processing

 The data flow for the Member Introduction Search feature follows a structured sequence from user input to AI-generated response.
 When a user invokes the /intro command, the introHandler initiates a conversation state and prompts for a search query.
 The system first validates user permissions and checks for any ongoing requests to prevent concurrent processing.
-Once a query is received, the handler retrieves all member profiles with associated user information through the GetAllWithUsers method of the ProfileRepository.
+Once a query is received, the handler retrieves all member profiles with associated user information through the GetAllActiveWithUserInfo method of the ProfileRepository.
 This data is then transformed into a structured JSON format by the prepareProfileData method, which extracts relevant fields like names, usernames, bios, and message IDs.
 The JSON data is incorporated into a prompt template retrieved from the database using the Get method of the PromptingTemplateRepository.
 This complete prompt, containing both the knowledge base and user query, is sent to OpenAI for processing.
-The resulting response is formatted in Markdown and returned to the user, completing the search cycle.
+The resulting response is formatted in HTML and returned to the user, completing the search cycle.

 ```mermaid
 flowchart TD